robolaunch/cloudy/docs/agv/software/sbcSoftware/ros2packages/README.md

 ## robolaunch_cloudy_bringup
 The [robolaunch_cloudy_bringup](https://github.com/robolaunch/cloudy/tree/main/robolaunch_cloudy_bringup) package defines the [ros2_control](https://control.ros.org/master/index.html) parameters and spawns controllers&state publishers(using [robolaunch_cloudy_description](https://github.com/robolaunch/cloudy/tree/main/robolaunch_cloudy_description) package).
 The controller nodes subscribe to the `/cmd_vel` topic, and to control the robot, one must publish a Twist type message to this topic.
 The configurations related to control can be modified in the /config/diffbot_diff_drive_controller.yaml file.
+You can follow the <a>Ros2 Control & Teleoperation</a> page for its launch bringup.

 | **Topic**          | **Type**          | **Description**                                      |
 |--------------------|-------------------|------------------------------------------------------|